willmeng98/CWC-and-Instant-Runoff-Calc/README.md

 On the other hand, the Condorcet Winner Criterion is one of the most basic criterions for holding what is considered a fair election.
 The Condorcet Winner is a candidate that will win against any other candidate in a head to head contest.
 However, the Condorcet Winner does not always exist and even when it does, it is not always elected by the Instant Runoff Voting System.

-This program finds how often a Condorcet Winner is elected and how often an Instant Runoff Voting method will elected the Condorcet Winner in a given election with an inputed number of candidates and an inputed number of voters.
+This program finds how often a Condorcet Winner exists and how often an Instant Runoff Voting method will elected the Condorcet Winner in a given election with an inputed number of candidates and an inputed number of voters.

 One may also find additional information about my project in in Research.docx